ceph/ceph/doc/start/documenting-ceph.rst

 ---------------

-When you make small changes to the documentation, such as fixing typographical errors or clarifying explanations, use the ``master`` branch (default).
-You should also use the ``master`` branch when making contributions to features that are in the current release. ``master`` is the most commonly used branch. :
+When you make small changes to the documentation, such as fixing typographical errors or clarifying explanations, use the ``main`` branch (default).
+You should also use the ``main`` branch when making contributions to features that are in the current release. ``main`` is the most commonly used branch. :

 .. prompt:: bash $

-	git checkout master
+	git checkout main

 When you make changes to documentation that affect an upcoming release, use the ``next`` branch. ``next`` is the second most commonly used branch. :